TL;DR

 Just prints "Hi", it's very useful.

-3. Create a debian/changelog
+3. Create a debian/changelog file

 This file tracks all the changes to the package.
 You need a minimum of one entry to build a package.

-The syntax of this file is tricky, so while you can create this file by hand, it’s recommended to use the debchange tool, or dch
+The syntax of this file is tricky, so while you can create this file by hand, it’s recommended to use the debchange tool, or dch.

 To initially create the changelog, type: